edlanglois/edict/README.md

 date = read_date(date, "%d/%m/%Y")

 # Check if "moe's tavern" is a substring of the "description" variable
 if "moe's tavern" then
     account = "Expenses:Drinks"

 # Check if amount is greater than 0.
-Numerical comparison, not string comparison.
-# There are no string comparisons in edict.
+# Numerical comparison because one side is a number.
 elif amount > 0 then
     account = "Income:Uncategorized"
 else